Learning Accurate Decision Trees with Bandit Feedback via Quantized Gradient Descent: Experiments

-\edits{For contextual multi-armed bandit setting, we compare with the contextual bandit forests (\cbf{}) method of~\cite{feraud16random} and the $\epsilon$-greedy contextual bandits algorithm~\cite{bietti2018contextual} with linear policy class.
-Many SOTA tree-learning methods~\cite{carreira2018alternating,zharmagambetov20asmaller,bertsimas2019optimal} do not apply to the bandit setting, as their optimization requires access to full loss function, so as to evaluate/update node parameters along different paths.
-For instance, standard extension of \tao~\cite{zharmagambetov20asmaller} would require evaluation of the loss function for a given point on $O(2^h)$ predictions.
+\edits{This is the standard contextual multi-armed bandit setting.
+Here, we compare with \cbf{}~\citep{feraud16random} and the $\epsilon$-greedy contextual bandits algorithm~\citep{bietti2018contextual} with linear policy class.
+Many SOTA tree-learning methods~\citep{carreira2018alternating,zharmagambetov20asmaller,bertsimas2019optimal} do not apply to the bandit setting, as their optimization requires access to full loss function, so as to evaluate/update node parameters along different paths.
+For instance, standard extension of \tao would require evaluation of the loss function for a given point on $O(2^h)$ predictions.
 Similarly, directly extending non-greedy method of~\cite{norouzi2015efficient} would require $h+1$ queries to the loss $\ell$ \textit{on the same example} per round, compared to \dgt that can work with \textit{one} loss function evaluation.}

 \textbf{Results.} We are interested in the sample complexity of the methods, i.e., \textit{how many queries to the loss $\ell$ is needed for the regret to become very small}. \edits{In Figure~\ref{fig:onepointclass}, we show the convergence of accuracy against the \#queries ($n$) to $\ell$ (0-1 loss) for \dgtbandit~(Algorithm~\ref{algo:learntreeonline}), \cbf{} (because their trees are axis-aligned, we use forests), and the $\epsilon$-greedy baseline, on the large multi-class classification datasets.
 Each point on the curve is the (mean) multi-class classification accuracy (and the shaded region corresponds to 95\% confidence interval) computed on a \textit{fixed held-out} set for the (tree) model obtained after $n$ rounds.
 It is clear that our method takes far fewer examples to converge to a fairly accurate solution in all the datasets shown.
 On \forest~with 7 classes, after 10,000 queries (2\% of train), our method achieves a test accuracy of 62.5\% which is only 16\% worse compared to the best solution achieved using full supervision.
 On~\mnist,~\cbf~(with 25 trees) takes nearly 400K queries ($\sim$6.7 passes over train) to reach an accuracy of $\sim$80\%, which~\dgtbandit~reaches within 76K queries ($\sim$1.25 passes).}